fireship-io/fireship.io/hugo/content/courses/git/_index.md

 {{< vimeo 599074745 >}}

-**Git & GitHub - The Full Course** teaches you how to use Git and GitHub to manage your code like a professional software engineer.
-We take a hands approach to learn the basics of version control from the command line, then level up with a bunch of VS Code tips and tricks.
+**The Git & GitHub Full Course** teaches you how to use Git and GitHub to manage your code like a professional software engineer.
+Take a hands approach to learn the basics of version control from the command line with around 1 hour of video content and exercises.

 ## 🦄 What will I learn?